 What does it take to design a practical and reliable steam sampling system?
 Find out what you need to know to practically implement steam sampling guidelines in your process environment.
-This information was originally presented by Jeff McKinney at the ISA Analysis Division Symposium, held April 23-27 in Pasadena, California.

 Steam sampling is sometimes viewed as a necessary evil in a process plant.
 However, the absence of steam due to a boiler shutdown makes for a bad day at a refinery, petrochemical or specialty chemical plant.
 But one size doesn’t fit all, and a number of variables must be considered to design and implement a practical, reliable steam sampling system.